ALL ON 4 Implant Diet

 Can I Eat Dairy Products after ALL-ON-4 Surgery

-Dairy products and ice cream are an excellent source of protein, which is essential to healing after surgery.
+Dairy products and ice cream are excellent sources of protein, which is essential to healing after surgery.
 Many people, though, find that consuming dairy products can lead to constipation after ALL-ON-4 surgery.
 There is also evidence that dairy products can increase secretions in the lungs, so if you have a chronic cough, it may be worthwhile to avoid dairy products in the short term.

 If you can eat daily products without, focus on low-fat items, such as skim milk, cottage cheese, and yogurt.
 Cheese, low-fat or not, should be eaten in moderation until you can determine if eating it will cause you to become constipated.